nasa/cumulus/docs/data-cookbooks/sips-workflow.md

 **Note:** Hitting CmrStep is not required and can be left out of the processing trajectory if desired (for example, in testing situations).

 ![](../images/sips-ingest-granule.png)

+_Example configuration for this workflow can be found in the `IngestGranule` object defined in Cumulus core's [example](https://github.com/nasa/cumulus/blob/master/example/workflows.yml)_

 ## Summary